Nevada Criminal Code – Part I: Felonies

 With the Fifth Amendment’s prohibition on deprivation of life and liberty without due process of law, it should come as no surprise the most serious crimes have to do with the taking of life and liberty outside of due process.
 And it should also be no surprise that these crimes carry the greatest punishments.

 Category A felonies include First- and second-degree murder; first-degree kidnapping; using a child in pornography; attempted murder by poison; killing someone in a dual; sexual assault and battery; holding a minor in involuntary servitude.

 Punishments associated with Category A felonies are the death penalty, life in state prison without the possibility of parole, and life in state prison with the possibility of parole.

-Category B Felonies
+What are Category B Felonies?